hezbymuhammad/blog/_posts/2016-11-12-jekyll-change-redcarpet-to-kradown.md

 share: true
 ---
 ## Why Change?
 Redcarpet and Pygments is a widely used markdown parser and highlighter.
-I have already used it for a long time.
+I have already use it for a long time.
 Recently, i received many warning email from github regarding of the change between Redcarpet to Kramdown.
 [Starting May 1st, 2016](https://github.com/blog/2100-github-pages-now-faster-and-simpler-with-jekyll-3-0), Github only support Kramdown as Markdown parser and Rouge as highlighter.
 It stated that the use of Kramdown and Rouge boost it performance.

 ## The Problem
 It turns out that changing between Redcarpet and Pygments to Kramdown and Rouge is not that simple.
 You cannot just change ```_config.yml```.
 There is some issue that should be fixed first.